 - Testing Büchi Automata: Emptiness, universality, simulation relation, (language) containment, and equivalence tests are supported.
 In the emptiness test, if the given Büchi automaton is non-empty, GOAL highlights the path that corresponds to an accepted input.
-The equivalence test on two Büchi automata is built on top of the containment test which in turn relies on the intersection and complementation operations and the emptiness test.
-An equivalence test can also be performed between a Büchi automaton and a temporal formula. - Translating QPTL (and PTL) Formulae into Büchi Automata: Nine algorithms have been implemented for temporal formula to Büchi automaton translation; see Table 1.
-It is also possible to translate a formula into a generalized Büchi automaton, instead of going all the way to a Büchi automaton.
-Four (Tableau, Incremental Tableau, Temporal Tester, and PLTL2BA) of them originally supported past operators.
-We have extended three more (GPVW, LTL2AUT, LTL2AUT+) to allow past operators.
-All these nine algorithms are further extended to support quantification on propositions.
-Currently, GOAL imposes a restriction that a quantifier must not fall in the scope of a temporal operator.
-This restriction does not sacrifice expressiveness, as QPTL with the restriction is as expressive as the unrestricted QPTL [SVW87].
-The supported boolean and temporal operators and their input formats are shown in Table 2.
+The equivalence test of two Büchi automata is built on top of the containment test which in turn relies on the intersection and complementation operations and the emptiness test.
+An equivalence test can also be performed on a Büchi automaton and a temporal formula.